How to Choose Photos for your Custom Order

 - Full-body photos are great for showing the clothing you'd like me to draw.
 We'll talk about that below.

-- With hi-res, professional images, full-body photos are sometimes okay because I can still see your face clearly when I zoom in.
+- If you have hi-res, professional images, full-body photos are usually okay because I can still see your face clearly when I zoom in.
 What's really important is that...

-3. Photos should be large enough that I can see your face without it getting pixelated.
+3. Photos should be large enough that I can see your face without pixelation.

 4. Faces should be turned straight toward the camera.
 My portraits are frontal, so I need to see what you look like from that view (not in profile, and not at 3/4).
 Try to find good representations of face shapes and hairstyles.

 7. Choose an outfit for each person (skip to step #9 if you ordered magnets or a vintage style couple portrait).
 This is where full-body photos can be very helpful.
 If you don't have a photo of each person wearing their outfit, that's okay!
-You can send a photo of the clothing laid out your bed/floor, or find a photo of a similar outfit online (online shops are great for outfit references).
-Err on the side of too much detail, and I'll simplify as needed.
+You can send a photo of the clothing laid out your bed/floor, or find a photo of a similar outfit online (online shops are great for clothing references).
+Outfits are a fun and important part of the illustrations, so err on the side of too much detail and I'll simplify as needed.